The Practical Car Driving Test & How to Pass Your Driving Test the 1st Time in 2021

 It can be difficult for anyone other than an experienced driving instructor (ADI) to accurately advise a learner whether an error will be marked down by the examiner and if so will it be a driving fault, serious or dangerous mark and therefore end up as a pass or fail.
 I would therefore always suggest checking with your instructor if you are unsure as to how serious the examiner may mark a mistake and would it be a pass or fail.

-Yes your driving instructor can sit in the back seat during your test, as long as they do not interfere with the test.
-This means they cannot instruct you, comment or take any action that could effect the test.
+Yes, (currently no due to covid 19 restrictions) your driving instructor can sit in the back seat during your test, as long as they do not interfere with the test.
+This means they cannot instruct you, comment or take any action that could affect the test.